ballerina-platform/ballerina-dev-website/swan-lake/learn/deployment/docker.md

 ### Creating multiple Docker images corresponding to modules of a Ballerina project

-This usecase shows how to add the Docker annotation to a Ballerina project to create the corresponding Docker images.
+This use case shows how to add the Docker annotation to a Ballerina project to create the corresponding Docker images.

 ### Prerequisites